Guest post by Melissa Christie

 Earthing, also known as grounding, is the practice of walking on the earth’s surface without wearing shoes.
 This is something humans have done throughout all of history until very recently in the 20th century.
 Based on the studies that have been done, the benefits of earthing may be many.
 But for women with PCOS, the most relevant benefit is its apparent ability to reduce inflammation.

 If you try to form any of these healthy self-care habits, I would love to hear about it.
-You can connect with me on Instagram and Facebook @pcospathways and you can get The PCOS Journal, which is full of even more ideas for healthy habits, at pcospathways.com/the-pcos-journal.
+You can connect with me on Instagram and Facebook @pcospathways and you can get The PCOS Journal, which is full of even more ideas for healthy habits.

-Melissa Christie is an Australian mum with PCOS, a PCOS advocate and public speaker and the founder of PCOS Pathways – an online resource dedicated to sharing knowledge with women about their PCOS treatment options.
+Melissa Christie is an Australian mum with PCOS, a PCOS advocate, public speaker, and the founder of PCOS Pathways – an online resource dedicated to sharing knowledge with women about their PCOS treatment options.